Since our founding in 2016, the Women's Trad Festival has grown year after year in size, heart, and

 As well as a range of ticket types, there are several other supporting roles which we would not be able to

 run the festival without:

 We couldn't run the festival without these special people.
-They support us as organisers in making the festival the best it can be for everyone attending by keeping the site looking fabulous, running registration, selling mugs and raffle tickets, and being generally brilliant all weekend.
+They support us by making the festival the best it can be by keeping the site looking fabulous, running registration, selling mugs, and being generally brilliant all weekend.

 Where is WTF held?

 Women's Trad Festival is held at Clark Farm in the Peak District: